-- "Water-de endent Use" means a waterfront location that is necessary for its physical function, such as seaports and other similar facilities. - "Water-oriented Use" means facing or overlooking the shoreline or water, but not requiring a ocation on the shoreline or waterfront, such uses include but are not limited to restaurants, hotels and residential developments.
-Such uses must have adequate setbacks from the shoreline. - "Wetland and Manerove APC" means any geographic area of particular concern which include areas inundated by surface or ground water with a frequency sufficient to support a prevalence of plant or aquatic life that require saturated or seasonally saturated soil conditions for growth and Wetlands include swamps, marshes, mangroves, lakes, natural ponds, surface springs, streams, estuaries and similar areas in the Northern Mariana Islands chain. - "Federally Excluded Lands" means those federally owned land's excluded from the territorial jurisdiction of the CRM program as specified by section / of PL 3-47. [those federal lands, the use of which is owned, leased, or by law subject solely to the discretion of or which are held in trust by the Federal Government, its officers or agents]. - "Hazardous Material" means a material or combination of materials which may: 1 cause or contribute to an increase in mortality or an increase in serious illness; 2) pose a potential hazard to human health or the environment when improperly treated, stored, transported, or disposed of or otherwise managed. - "Imeact" is any modification in an element of the environment, including modification as to quality, quantity, aesthetics, or human or natural use thereof. - MM.
-"Infrastructure" means those structures, support systems and appurtenances necessary to provide the public with such utilities as are required for economic development, including but not limited to systems providing water, sewerage, transportation and energy. - "Infrastructure Corridors" means a strip or strips of land, not including highways, forming passageways which carry infrastructure. - "Coastal Resources Management Program Boundaries" means the edge of the area subject to CRM program territorial jurisdiction, as specified in section 7 of PL 3-47. [the coastal waters (including the lands therein and thereunder) and the adjacent shorelands (including the waters therein and thereunder), strongly influenced by each other and in proximity to the shoreline and further including islands, transition and intertidal areas, salt marshes, wetlands and beaches, which boundaries extend seaward to the extent of the territorial waters of the Commonwealth.
-The Coastal Resources Management boundaries extend inland from the shorelines to include the total land areas of the Commonwealth, with the exception of federally-excluded lands].

-- PP. "Coastal Waters" all waters and the submerged lands under the marine resources subject to the territorial urisdiction [located within the] boundaries of the Coastal Resources Management Program as secified in section 7 of PL 3-47. - "Water-related Use" means requiring water itself as a resource, but does not require a waterfront location.
+- GG.
+"Water-dependent Use" means a waterfront location that is necessary for its physical function, such as seaports and other similar facilities. - HH.
+"Water-oriented Use" means facing or overlooking the shoreline or water, but not requiring a location on the shoreline or waterfront, such uses include but are not limited to restaurants, hotels and residential developments. - II.
+"Wetland and Manirove APC" means any geographic area of particular concern which include areas inundated by surface or ground water with a frequency sufficient to support a prevalence of plant or aquatic life that require saturated or seasonally saturated soil conditions for growth and reproduction.
+Wetlands include swamps, marshes, mangroves, lakes, natural ponds, surface springs, streams, estuaries and similar areas in the Northern Mariana Islands chain. - JJ.
+"Federally Excluded Lands" means those federally owned lands excluded from the territoria jurisdiction of the CRM program as specified by section 7 of PL 3-47. - KK.
+"Hazardous Material" means a material or combination of materials which may: 1 cause or contribute to an increase in mortality or an increase in serious illness; 2) pose a potential hazard to human health or the environment when improperly treated, stored, transported, or disposed of or otherwise managed. - LL.
+"Impact" is any modification in an element of the environment, including modification as to quality, quantity, aesthetics, or human or natural use thereof. - MM.
+"Infrastructure" means those structures, support systems and appurtenances necessary to provide the public with such utilities as are required for economic development, including but not limited to systems providing water, sewerage, transportation and energy. - NN.
+"Infrastructure Corridors" means a strip or strips of land, not including highways, forming passageways which carry infrastructure. - CO.
+"Coastal Resources Management Program Boundaries" means the edge of the area subject to CRM program territorial jurisdiction, as specified in section 7 of PL 3-47. - PP. "Coastal Waters" all waters and the submerged lands under the marine resources subject to the territorial jurisdiction boundaries of the Coastal Resources Management Program as specified in section 7 of PL 3-47. - QQ.
+"Water-related Use" means requiring water itself as a resource, but does not require a waterfront location.
 Includes most industries requiring cooling water, or industries that receive raw material via navigable waters for manufacture or processing.
-Such uses must have adequate setbacks, as required by the CRM Office. - "Minor Permits" are those permits specified in Section 7(D)(iv) of these regulations. - "Intervenors" means a department, agency or official of the CNMI or Federal Government or an individual who has a property interest that may be affected by the permit application or alleges [could show] that the general public interest would be adversely affected by the proposed CRM Permit project. - "Underground In ection" means a "well injection".
-TT. - "Well In ection" means the subsurfaced emplacement of "fluids" through a bored, dril ed, or driven "well", or through a dug well, where the depth of the dug well is greater than the largest surface dimension. - VV.
+Such uses must have adequate setbacks, as required by the CRM Office.

+- RR.
+"Minor Permits" are those permits specified in Section 7(D)(iv) of these regulations. - SS.
+"Intervenors" means a department, agency or official of the CNMI or Federal Government or an individual who has a property interest that may be affected by the permit application or alleges that the general public interest would be adversely affected by the proposed CRM Permit project. - TT.
+"Underground Injection" means a "well injection". - UU.
+"Well In ection" means the subsurfaced emplacement of "fluids" through a bored, drilled, or driven "well", or through a dug well, where the depth of the dug well is greater than the largest surface dimension. - VV.
 "Fluid" means any material or substance which flows or moves, whether in a semisolid, liquid, sludge, gas, or any other form or state. - WW.
 "Well" means a bored, drilled or driven shaft, or a dug hole, whose depth is greater than the largest surface dimension.